stat88/stat88.github.io/syllabus.md

 ### Section Worksheets ###

 You will complete a worksheet each section period.
-These are **due at 11:59 PM** the same day, that is, worksheets handed out during Wednesday section will be due 11:59 PM Wednesday night, and similarly for Fridays.
+These are **due at 11:59 PM** on Gradescope the same day, that is, worksheets handed out during Wednesday section will be due 11:59 PM Wednesday night, and similarly for Fridays.
+You are required to attend the section you are officially enrolled in, which will be enforced by receiving a secret word from your TA that will be part of your Gradescope worksheet submission.
 These will be graded on completeness.
 We will drop the **lowest four** section worksheet scores.

 ### Homework ###